ArchipelagoMW/Archipelago/worlds/tloz/docs/en_The Legend of Zelda.md

 ## Are there any other changes made?

 Yes.
 The map and compass for each dungeon start already acquired, and the Recorder will warp you between all eight levels regardless of Triforce count (note: it's possible for this to be your route to level 4!).
-Finally, to reduce frustration, there is an extra copy each of the Sword and the Silver Arrow in the pool.

 ## Is the randomized game compatible with any other Zelda 1 hacks?